-In 2023, there was no need to recognize impairment of investments in associated and joint companies (2022: BGN 1,593 thousand).
+In 2023, a need to recognize impairment of investments in joint companies in the amount of BGN 101 thousand was established.
+(2022: BGN 1,593 thousand).

 Net gain on sales of investments in associates

 The Company has reported a net gain on sales of investments in associates as follows: